 Key Tips To Perfect Blueberry Banana Bread:

 - Bake for around 1 hour @375.
 Be sure to check on it before the hour is up.
-Some ovens cook quicker then others.
+Some ovens cook quicker than others.
 Check with a large toothpick for doneness.
 Stick the toothpick into the deepest part of the cookware dish.
-You should see “next” to perfectly clean toothpick when you pull it out.
+You should see “next” to the perfectly clean toothpick when you pull it out.
 Cook longer if still wet.

 - Banana bread can be frozen.
-Just wrap with wax paper and place into a plastic freezer bag.
+Just wrap with wax paper and place it into a plastic freezer bag.